zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/getting_started/tfm_build_instruction_iar.rst

     IAR Embedded Workbench for ARM (EWARM) versions 8.42 or later are required.

-    Currently the MUSCA_B1, MUSCA_S1 and SSE-200_AWS targets are not supported with IARARM, due to lack of testing.
+    Currently the MUSCA_B1 and MUSCA_S1 targets are not supported with IARARM, due to lack of testing.
 The FVP_SSE300_MPS2 target is currently not supported by IARARM.

     cmake needs to be version 3.14 or newer.